 I went on to specialize in working with partners and spouses of sex and porn addicts.
 And eventually with the sex and porn addicts as well.
 I have been leading weekly therapy groups in this specialization for 12 years, and have had a 3 month wait list for my groups for the last 10 years.

 So there you go - that is the quick nutshell version of my group experience.
 Needless to say, I am passionate about group work!
 And as a coach, I absolutely love helping other therapists start their own groups to support hurting people in need of a healing community.

 Here are my top tips to support your first steps in creating your own successful therapy group.
 Of course there is so much more to the group process than outlined here, but I wanted to provide some first steps to be of support:

 1. Be Specific.
 Have a clear vision of what the group focus is and be very specific.
-For example, instead of Anger Management, niche that down to: Anger Management for Exhausted Professional Women.
+For example, instead of Anger Management, niche that down to: Anger Management for Exhausted Professional Women, or, Anger Management for Divorced Fathers.
 This will help you hone in on where to market to your ideal group client.

 3. Decide if your group will be open or closed.
 I prefer a closed group after the second meeting to encourage group bonding and less interruption.
 Figure out what feels best for you.
 Perhaps an open group is more your style.
 Just do your homework on each.

 4. Have a time period for the group to meet.
 1 meeting per week, for 90 minutes, segmented into 12 week modules have been the sweet spot for me.
 Then we break for 2 weeks, and then start the next 12 week module.
 Clients who may be a little reluctant or shy in starting group feel better knowing that there is a start and end date.
 That said, when you facilitate a positive group experience, very often clients will move forward into the next module.